Advanced search

 The dose may need to be individualised for each patient dependent on the clinical response.
 Dose based on bodyweight may require adjustment in underweight and overweight patients.
 In overweight patients dose should be based on the physiological standard bodyweight.

-The following dose regimens are given as a guideline.
+The following dose regimens are given as a guidance.

 The dose regimen should achieve a trough level of IgG (measured before the next infusion) of at least 6 g/l or within the normal reference range for the population age.
-Three to six months are required after the initiation of therapy for equilibration (steady-state IgG levels) to occur.
-The recommended starting dose is 0.4– 0.8 g/kg given once, followed by at least 0.2 g/kg given every three to four weeks.
+3-6 months are required after the initiation of therapy for equilibration (steady-state IgG levels) to occur.
+The recommended starting dose is 0.4– 0.8 g/kg given once, followed by at least 0.2 g/kg given every 3-4 weeks.

 The dose required to achieve a trough level of 6 g/l is of the order of 0.2-0.8 g/kg/month.
 The dosage interval when steady state has been reached varies from 3 - 4 weeks.